danlawinc/smartconnectsdk-ios-sample-app/README.md

 # Get PID Data

 Datalogger uses Basic channel to send data pids and custom data pids.
-Datalogger sends PID data once for each request made by Datalogger.
-Baisc channel can be used to request data that does not require frequent update<br />
+The request can be made as often as needed, and the data will be returned once for every request.<br /> Basic channel can be used to request data that does not require frequent update<br />
+**Note:**<br />
+- PIDs requested using Basic channel comes in a sequential order.

-- Data that can be requested using Basic channel:<br />
+Data that can be requested using Basic channel:<br />
- 1. Standard Pids (id: 0-255) (List of Formatted PIDs of Danlaw SmartConnect Installation guide)<br />
+ 1. Standard Pids (id: 0-255)<br />
- 2. Danlaw's Custom PIDs (id: 256 and over) (List of Formatted PIDs of Danlaw SmartConnect Installation guide)<br />
+ 2. Danlaw's Custom PIDs (id: 256 and over)<br />
+Refer 'List of Formatted PIDs' section of Danlaw SmartConnect Installation guide for a complete list of the PID IDs and their respective return Objects:

 Here is an example to request FuelLevel: